Picture of Health

 Rarotonga is a different story.
 The Cooks are divided between a southern group of islands and a northern group, 91 square miles of land scattered across nearly 800,000 square miles of ocean.
 Rarotonga is in the southern group.
 The more connected people are to the main island—where the majority of Cook Islands’ 17,000 people are spread out, mostly near the coast, across an area a little larger than Manhattan—the worse they are at protecting their reef, Rongo said.
 It’s part of Western values’ corrupting influence on local culture: “The mentality is, if you speak English, you’re smart.
 But we’re losing the culture by losing the language.
 The ethic of conservation is transmitted through the legends and songs.”
 Teaching natives how to fish and farm also leads to their caring about the resources, he said.
 “Even if they go on to be engineers or business people, they’ll have that foundation.”

 Western influence here is more than just cultural: A warming ocean confers direct threats to the health of Cook Islanders.
-Illness caused by eating fish contaminated with the toxin ciguatera is expected to rise with sea temperatures.
-Warmer oceans increase the frequency of cyclones and coral bleaching events, both of which can increase the abundance of microorganisms that carry the toxin.
-Rongo, who wrote his Ph.D. thesis on the disease, draws a direct correlation between a series of six cyclones during the El Niño year of 2004-05 and the highest incidence of human ciguatera poisoning on record.
+Illness caused by eating fish contaminated with the toxin ciguatera is expected to rise with water temperatures, as the toxin biomagnifies up the food chain from algae, which increase in abundance with coral bleaching.
+Rongo, who wrote his Ph.D. thesis on the disease, said high water temperatures during the El Niño year of 2004-05 led to the highest incidence of human poisoning on record.

 At 8:30 the next morning, Sandin sits on the stern of the boat the team has hired for about $1,000 a day, festooned with an elaborate array of gear hanging off his buoyancy compensator: Two dive reels, each with a 25-meter (82-foot) cable; a camera; a PVC monopod that attaches to the camera to photograph a set area in order to establish the scale of the 3D model; and a clipboard with the data sheet for the fish count.
 (Somewhere on his person, he hopes, is a pencil.)
 He spits into his mask and affixes it over his eyes and nose, then dumps over the side a red float with a GPS attached.
 It serves the dual purpose of alerting the boat’s skipper, and any others who might happen by, of the presence of divers below, and marking the precise location of the dive so the researchers can find it when they return in two years to survey the site again.
 He joins the regulator with his mouth, checks its flow on a gauge, and spills backward into the water.